-The MDE Team demonstrated ability to work in a complex, live, fully operational and acute hospital environment whilst improving the life safety systems.
-Our work did not disrupt the daily hospital procedures or service.
+The MDE Team demonstrated the ability to work in a complex, live, fully operational, and acute hospital environment whilst improving the life safety systems.
+Our work did not disrupt daily hospital procedures or services.

-HSE appointed the MDE Team as their leading contractor on the new ambulance station in the grounds of St Davnet’s hospital in County Monaghan.
+HSE appointed the MDE Team as their leading contractor on the new ambulance station on the grounds of St Davnet’s hospital in County Monaghan.

 Our contribution as part of an entire design and construction team exceeded our client’s expectations and together we completed this state-of-the-art ambulance station on time and on budget.

-The building comprised offices, training room and changing/locker rooms, as well as recreation rooms, staff rooms and garage.
+The building comprised offices, training rooms, and changing/locker rooms, as well as recreation rooms, staff rooms, and garage.
 The facility also has ancillary accommodation for ambulances and vehicles.

-Craigavon Area Hospital, St Luke’s Hospital, Armagh and South Tyrone Hospital in Dungannon provide a wide range of acute inpatient services and outpatients services in the mid Ulster area of Northern Ireland.
+Craigavon Area Hospital, St Luke’s Hospital, Armagh and South Tyrone Hospital in Dungannon provide a wide range of acute inpatient services and outpatient services in the mid-Ulster area of Northern Ireland.

 We worked in collaboration with all hospital personnel in each location to successfully complete these projects concurrently within all three facilities.

-MDE were appointed as Principal Contractor to manage the upgrade of the existing main switchboards 1 and 2, together with the replacement of current maintained switchboard within the basement of the Tower Block at Belfast City Hospital (BCH).
+MDE were appointed as Principal Contractor to manage the upgrade of the existing main switchboards 1 and 2, together with the replacement of the currently maintained switchboard within the basement of the Tower Block at Belfast City Hospital (BCH).